Hanzhuo-Gong/Personal-Site/README.md

 # I am learning full stack development.
 My personal site is my first project to develop.
-Since I am still in the process of development, the website is not fully function yet.
+Since I am still in the process of learning, the website is not fully function yet.
 I will update periodically.

 Website:https://xiaogong1.github.io/Personal-Site/